This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-The mother to Leah, Daniel's fiancee and wife to Jacob.
-Also the mother to Shadrach, Daniel's friend.
+The mother to Leah, Daniel's fiancee; wife to Jacob; and the mother to Shadrach, Daniel's friend.

 Minor Male Roles